House-sitting House-sitters travel the world

 Truly living like a local!

 The cafe culture that exists in Spain is awesome.
 We have two favourites in Guaracha, Gabriells at the market and Rufos a block off the beach.
 We love the authentic local atmosphere at both venues.
 We receive a warm welcome at both places as the owners recognized we visit regularly.
 It feels like visiting our favourite pubs and restaurants back home.

 The beach is stunning in this area!
 It is very long and wide so its never crowded.

 The dogs love to play at the beach.
 Toby, the King Charles spaniel cries excitedly as we get close to the boardwalk then barks incessantly at Daisy, his sister after being let off the lead as if to say, Come on lets run and play!
 Both dogs scamper along the sea like young pups.

 The walkway along the beach is lovely, we enjoy strolling in the evening to cool off or wander on to Guaracha to visit Rufo for some delicious tapas!
 The area near the beach is lined with flowering trees, and cafes with outdoor patios.
 People flock there in the evening to walk, ride bikes or sit with a drink and enjoy the view.
 We’ve enjoyed living like a local in the community and we can understand why our homeowner loves it here so much!

 House-sitting helps us afford to travel more and experience the places we visit from a local perspective, exactly what we wanted for Makai!
 The friendships we’ve built with homeowners and their sweet pets makes us feel like we have family all over the world!

 A family of Digital Nomads

-Rob, Tracey, and Makai are Canadian house sitters who have been travelling like nomadically since April 2014.
+Rob, Tracey, and Makai are reliable Canadian house-sitters who have been travelling like nomadically since April 2014.
 They share what they’ve learned travelling and the challenges and rewards of living an unconventional family life on their blog, The Expat Experiment.

 To register as House-Sitters like the Expat Experiment follow this link